realA10001986/Dash-Gauges/DIY/README.md

 Unusable:
 - Phaostron 0-50/100/250/500A AC ammeter (**639-16341**).

 It is hard to tell what a meter has inside and whether it's usable.
 Many meters have scales that don't match their actual input, and require an external "multiplier" (such as the 5KV voltmeter I tested).
-Avoid ammeters (Ampere meters) for currents >25mA, and AC voltmeters for high voltages (>50V); those often have stronger coils that cannot be used with low voltages.
-Otherwise, ammeters (especially if the scale is in the uA range) can most likely be used after removing shunts, resistors or anything else that is between the two input terminals.
+Avoid ammeters (Ampere meters) for currents >250mA, and AC voltmeters for high voltages (>50V); those often have stronger coils that cannot be used with low voltages.
+Otherwise, ammeters (especially if the scale is in the mA or uA range) can most likely be used after removing shunts, resistors or anything else that is between the two input terminals.

 To find out suitable resistor values for R1/R2 and/or R3/R4 on the Control Board, please see [here](#appendix-a-restistors-for-gauges).